Data Science for the Internet of Things (IoT)

 - Deep Learning

-- Real Time
+- Time series

 A limited number of participants ensures that all those taking this course gain the maximum possible value.